-Fia.
-2 Flattened scar below the compression fabric Therapy duration The precise duration of your compression therapy cannot be predicted.
+Fig. 2 Flattened scar below the compression fabric Therapy duration The precise duration of your compression therapy cannot be predicted.
 It depends on various different factors and can therefore range from six months to two years.
 Your own commitment to the therapy and patience as well as support and encouragement from family and friends can significantly contribute to the success of your therapy.
-Wearing the compression garment consistently (as prescribed by your doctor) is the only way to ensure that the scar heals well without any restrictions with regard to function.
-Other factors that influence the duration of treatment include: - the severity of the scars - the site of the scar and the surface affected. - healing responses that may differ from person to person Good to know In many cases, compression therapy can eliminate the need for surgical scar revision.
+Wearing the compression garment consistently for at least 23 hours a day is the only way to ensure that the scar heals well without any restrictions with regard to function.
+Other factors that influence the duration of treatment include: - Ithe severity of the scars - In the site of the scar and the surface affected - healing responses that may differ from person to person GOOD TO KNOW In many cases, compression therapy can eliminate the need for surgical scar revision.
 However, this must be determined on a case-by-case basis.
-Silicone therapy Treating scars using silicone is another effective option in scar therapy.
+24 | Therapy methods | 25 SILICONE THERAPY Treating scars using silicone is another effective option in scar therapy.
 The uses of silicone are manifold, varying from silicone pads right through to complete face masks.
-Silicone patches retain the skin's natural moisture under the silicone, preventing the scar area from drying out.
-Silicone patches (e. g. the Juzo ScarPad or Juzo Silon-TEX®) are made entirely from 100% medical silicone.
+Silicone pads retain the skin's natural moisture under the silicone, preventing the scar area from drying out.
+Silicone pads (e.g. the Juzo ScarPad) are made entirely from medical silicone.
 They are soft, highly elastic and very adaptable, which means people find the wearing experience to be pleasant rather than disruptive.
-Depending on the scar and choice of the pad, silicone patches can also be worn in combination with a compression garment.
-Using the patches early alongside compression therapy can be an ideal supplement and can boost therapeutic effectiveness: - medical silicone allows a moist environment to develop on the scar, it keeps the scar soft and has a beneficial - uncontrolled growth of the scar is reduced or proliferation of the scar - the fresh scar tissue or skin graft receives - · additional protection of the fresh scar tissue or the graft - direct rubbing on the skin is avoided Silicone inserts can also be worn under compression garments at points of the body where compression alone is not enough to build up the required pressure on the scar tissue.
-This can be the case, e. g., on the ankle or cleavage.
+Depending on the scar, silicone pads can also be worn in combination with a compression garment.
+Using the pads early alongside compression therapy can be an ideal supplement and can boost therapeutic effectiveness: - In the scar tissue becomes softer - ) uncontrolled growth of the scar is reduced - the fresh scar tissue or skin graft receives additional protection - I direct rubbing on the skin is avoided - Ithe silicone stops the scar area from drying out Silicone inserts can also be worn under compression garments at points of the body where compression alone is not enough to build up the required pressure on the scar tissue.
+This can be the case, e.g., on the ankle or cleavage.

-Tips We have put together a few helpful tips that can promote the success of your scar therapy.
+TIPS We have put together a few helpful tips that can promote the success of your scar therapy.
 It is often the small things that are not too much effort that can support the progress of therapy and make treatment easier for you.

-Wearing period Wear your compression garment exactly as prescribed by your doctor.
+Wearing period Wear your compression garment for at least 23 hours a day and exactly as prescribed by your doctor.
 This is the only way to guarantee an optimum treatment outcome.

-Cleaning the compression garment Your compression garment can be washed in the washing machine on a gentle or delicate wash cycle (40 °C or less).
+Cleaning the compression garment Your compression garment can be washed in the washing machine on a gentle or delicate wash cycle $(40 \, ^{\circ}\text{C})$ or less).
 Wash your compression garment every day - this is the only way the elastic properties are retained over the long term.
 Residue of skin scaling, ointments, dirt and dust particles have an abrasive effect on the yarns and fibres.
 Washing the garment every day is the only way to completely remove these residues, increasing the durability of the compression garment.
 We recommend using Juzo special detergent every time you wash your garment.
 Please do not use any fabric softener as the plasticisers it contains damage the compression fabrics!